-In furtherance of LIPA's (defined below) commitment to ensure the transparency and accountability of its operations, the following Board Policy (the "Policy") sets forth LIPA's policy on recording attempts to influence the outcome of LIPA's (a) Procurements and (b) Rules, Regulations or Ratemaking activity.
-This Policy is applicable to all employees, officers and Trustees of LIPA, its wholly owned subsidiary Long Island Lighting Company d/b/a/ LIPA and d/b/a/ Power Supply Long Island, and the Utility Debt Securitization Authority (collectively referred to herein as "LIPA") and is in compliance with the requirements of the "Procurement Lobbying Law" found in the State Finance Law and the "Lobbying Contacts" provisions of the Public Authorities Law.
+In furtherance of LIPA's (defined below) commitment to ensure the transparency and accountability of its operations, the following Board Policy (the "Policy") sets forth LIPA's policy on (a) recording attempts to influence the outcome of LIPA's (a) LIPA's Procurements, and (b) Rules, Regulations, or Ratemaking activity and (be) the requirement that all LIPA employees and Trustees to report certain advertising and lobbying activities. -This Policy is applicable to all employees, officers and Trustees of LIPA, its wholly owned subsidiary Long Island Lighting Company d/b/a/ LIPA and d/b/a/ Power Supply Long Island, and the Utility Debt Securitization Authority (collectively referred to herein as "LIPA") and is in compliance with the requirements of the "Procurement Lobbying Law" found in the State Finance Law, and the "Lobbying Contacts" provisions of the Public Authorities Law and Section 1020-kk of the Public Authorities Law...
 The restrictions and/or reporting requirements associated with both types of lobbying activity are outlined below.